-I. Re-Enrollment (State Employees Only)
+J. Re-Enrollment (State Employees Only)

-Any participating State Employee who terminates employment after reaching twenty (20) years of WRS creditable service, remains an inactive WRS participant, and is not eligible for an immediate annuity because they are less than minimum retirement age, may enroll in the GHIP after they become eligible for their annuity.
+Any participating State Employee who terminates employment after reaching 20 years of WRS creditable service, remains an inactive WRS Participant, and is not eligible for an immediate annuity because they are less than minimum retirement age, may enroll in the GHIP after they become eligible for their annuity.
 They must enroll during the Open Enrollment period for coverage effective the following January 1 unless there is a different qualifying event.

-J. COBRA / Continuation
+K. COBRA / Continuation

 If you leave employment, you may be eligible for COBRA Continuation of your GHIP coverage.
 Your Employer will provide you with the paperwork you need to file.
-You must submit a completed application to the ETF that is postmarked within sixty (60) calendar days of the date you were notified of the right to continue, or sixty (60) calendar days from the date your coverage would otherwise end, whichever is later.
+You must submit a completed application to ETF that is postmarked within 60 calendar days of the date you were notified of the right to continue, or 60 calendar days from the date your coverage would otherwise end, whichever is later.

-If you or your Dependent ceases to be eligible for coverage, you may elect COBRA continuation for a maximum of thirty-six (36) months from the date of the qualifying event or the date your Employer notifies you regarding the end of eligibility, whichever is later.
+If you or your Dependent ceases to be eligible for coverage, you may elect COBRA continuation for a maximum of 36 months from the date of the qualifying event or the date your Employer notifies you regarding the end of eligibility, whichever is later.

 The COBRA continuation coverage election form will be sent to you by your Employer's Human Resources department or may be included in your end-of-service paperwork.
-Your Employer is required to send this notice to you within five (5) Business Days of notice of your qualifying event.
+Your Employer is required to send this notice to you within five business days of notice of your qualifying event.
 Contact your Employer if you have not received this form.